rar0n/rarons-TTS-Reader/README.md

 - If you happen upon a seed value you'd like to keep, click "Store seed".
   - It will be stored in the "Seed Vault", along with voice and instructions.
     - You can also make a note there, for your own reference.
+- If the "Lock" checkbox is checked, seed value can't change.
+- If deleting the voice field (or set as "Default"), KoboldCpp will just pick a random speaker for each sentence.
+Might not be what you want.
+- Same-ish if you enter something in the "instructions" field:
+  - It overrides Voice setting (Not really to be used with QwenTTS base afaik).